 - 2. The draft regulations were notified in the Gazette of India vide File No. 11/03/Reg/Fortification/2014 dated 23.12.2016 inviting comments and suggestions from the stakeholders.
-These draft regulations were also operationalised up to 17.10.2017 in exercise of the power vested in the Food Authority under section 18 (2) (d) read with section 16 (5) of the Food Safety and Standards Act, 2006. - 3.
-The final regulations have now been approved by Food Authority in its 24th meeting and the same is under the process of notification.
-Since this is likely to take some more time, it has been decided to re-operationalise the Food Safety and Standards (Foritification of Foods) Regulations, enclosed herewith, w.e.f.
-18.10.2017. - 4.
+The draft regulations were operationalised up to 18.04.2018 in exercise of the power vested in the Food Authority under section 18 (2) (d) read with section 16 (5) of the Food Safety and Standards Act, 2006.
+The final regulations have now been approved by Food Authority in its 24th meeting and the same are under process of notification.
+Since this is likely to take some more time, it has been decided to re-operationalise the Food Safety and Standards (Fortification of Foods) Regulations, enclosed herewith, w.e.f.
+19.04.2018. - 4.
 This issues with the approval of the Competent Authority in exercise of the power vested under Sections 18(2) (d) and 16(5) of Food safety and Standards Act, 2006.